zigbee-luo/LuoYiming_zstack_external/source/ti/ti154stack/apps/coprocessor/README.md

 > For IAR users: When using the CC13x2SDK, the TI XDS110v3 USB Emulator must be selected.
 For the CC13x2_LAUNCHXL, select TI XDS110 Emulator.
 In both cases, select the cJTAG interface.

+### Building for CC2652P

+Note that to build the coprocessor for the CC2652P, you will need to use the CC1352P-4 coprocessor project.
+Additionally, you will need to manually enable the `COPROCESSOR_CC2652P` symbol for the build.
+You can do this by removing the `x` in front of the definition of this symbol in the `application/defines/coprocessor.opts` file.